brett932/cscript/README.md

 cd cscript
 sudo ./install
 ```
-###Note:
+### Note:
-...
 It is never a good idea to blindly trust a script from someone you do not know.
 ...
 I recomend inspecting any unknown files before executing them, especialy when executing with root permissions!
 ## Usage
 1. Open a new source file, e.g. 'test.c', with your prefered text editor.